tjmahr/tjmisc/README.md

 I wrote `compare_pairs()` to compute posterior differences in Bayesian models.
-For the sake of example, let’s fit a Bayesian model of average sepal length for each species in `iris`.
+For the sake of example, let’s fit a Bayesian model of average bill length for each species in `penguins`.
 We could get these estimates more directly using the default dummy-coding of factors, but let’s ignore that for now.